-Join the Urban Institute and the Mastercard Center for Inclusive Growth for a discussion on how local leaders can harness technological innovation to understand and address inequalities in their communities.
+The Urban Institute and the Mastercard Center for Inclusive Growth held a discussion on how local leaders can harness technological innovation to understand and address inequalities in their communities.

 New information, communication, and transportation technologies have generated countless innovations in business and commerce that are reshaping economies in US cities and metropolitan areas.
 But we know little about how technological changes reinforce or reduce racial and economic inequalities.

-The summit will explore new platforms facilitating better communication between residents and their governments and technology-supported tools local leaders are using to tackle inequalities head on.
-Panels will also identify innovative policies and partnerships that enable public investments in technology to yield more inclusive outcomes.
+The summit explored new platforms facilitating better communication between residents and their governments and technology-supported tools local leaders are using to tackle inequalities head on.
+Panels also identified innovative policies and partnerships that enable public investments in technology to yield more inclusive outcomes.